Hellenic Polytonic HOWTO

 Back to the subject – the most common of these accents are the acute (oxeia), the grave (vareia or bareia) and the circumflex (perispomeni – distinct from surrounding voicings).
 The diaeresis (dialytica) shows that two vowels are pronounced separately, rather than as a dipthong.
 There is a iota subscript (hypogegrammeni or prosgegrammeni, depending on position) that may indicate a short “e” (iota) after the subscripted vowel.
 There are also marks to indicate long and short (macron and breve - brachy).

-There are two “breathings”, smooth (psili – thin) and rough (daseia - dense) that may co-exist with the other accents.
+There are two “breathings”, smooth (psili – lenis – thin, ) and rough (daseia – asper – dense) that may also co-exist with the other accents.

 The Hellenic word for accent (stress) is “tonos”.
-The term polytonic refers to a script utilizing pronunciation marks (stressed syllable and optionally change in tone and/or separation of stressed syllable, pronunciation modifiers), where the plain (contemporary or monotonic) Hellenic script only uses one accent to indicate the syllable that must be stressed.
+The term polytonic refers to a script utilizing multiple (poly-) pronunciation marks: which syllable must be stressed, changes in tone, changes in pronunciation, phoneme separation.
+The contemporary monotonic Hellenic script uses one accent to indicate the syllable that must be stressed and diaeresis to indicate vowel separation, if needed.

 - Yes, but how were the ancient hellenic words actually pronounced?

 Lacking the necessary expertise I can only propose the following, to be pursued outside this HOWTO: Look in your local dialects for words that their insides (stems) look suspiciously close to known ancient accented words.
 Let us collect them and correlate them with both accented and unaccented forms.
 Try not to be influenced by established “schools” on this matter.
 See where it leads us.
-Example: ῥοή – βροχή, ὁρῶ – θορῶ.
+Examples: ῥοή – βροχή, ὁρῶ – θορῶ, ὑστέρνι – cisterna (κίστη, κύστη) and the well-known sal- stem: ἅλς – σαλάτα – salad, σαλαμούρα...

 Computers use output devices, like display screens and printers, to communicate stored information to the outside world (for the purpose of this discussion, the “outside world” is you, the computer user).